 For longer trips, particularly those overseas, it is a good idea to hold a Parents' Information Evening a few weeks before departure.
 This allows information to be shared, questions to be asked and answered, and reassurance to be given where appropriate.
-The publication of an information booklet for parents and students is also strongly advised.
+Publishing an information booklet for parents and students is also strongly advised.
 The EVC can give advice about the best way to organise such events and to prepare such booklets.

-3.4.
 Informing NE Futures UTC

 The UTC must also know all the relevant details for a trip.
-The NE Futures UTC Trip Information Form must be completed in full and given to the EVC well in advance of the departure date.
+The NE Futures UTC EVOLVE Trip Pack must be completed in full and given to the EVC well in advance of the departure date.
 For day visits this should be at least two weeks before the trip departs.
-For residential trips, where possible NE Futures UTC Trip Information Form should be handed in at least four weeks prior to departure so that any concerns or problems that may arise can be sorted out.
+For residential trips, where possible NE Futures UTC Trip information on EVOLVE should be completed at least four weeks prior to departure so that any concerns or problems that may arise can be sorted out.
 This form, when properly completed, must contain all the information required about a trip.
 It will also include a risk assessment procedure.
-The EVC will ensure that copies of the relevant information are shared with all relevant staff.
+The EVC will ensure copies of the relevant information are shared with all relevant staff.